 - Ease: A food processor or blender is a key tool for this recipe.
 Not only does it chop up and blend the coconut, almond flour, and almond butter, it makes the blending process much quicker and easier.
 If you don’t have one, see my recipe note.
 I also appreciate that there’s no cookie dough chilling required.

 - Allergens: This is a gluten free recipe.
-I’m not a gluten free baker, but I have a pretty substantial naturally gluten free recipes section published on this website (these gluten free fudge no bake cookies are a reader favorite!).
+I’m not a gluten free baker, but I have a pretty substantial naturally gluten free recipes section published on this website and a roundup of all my favorite gluten free dessert recipes (this gluten free apple crisp is a reader favorite!).
 Assuming that your chocolate is dairy free, this is a naturally dairy free cookie recipe.
 Most pure dark and semi-sweet chocolate is, but check your labels.
 Or skip the chocolate.

 Overview: How to Make Almond Butter Coconut Macaroons